michaeltikhonovsky/newsai/README.md

 ### Key Features

-- **🎭 Realistic AI Anchors**: Choose from well-known news personalities like Anderson Cooper, Lester Holt, and more
+- **News Anchors**: Choose from well-known news personalities like Anderson Cooper, Lester Holt, and more
-- **🗣️ Advanced Lip-Sync**: Perfect audio-visual synchronization using cutting-edge AI technology
+- **Advanced Lip-Sync**: Perfect audio-visual synchronization using cutting-edge AI technology
-- **📺 Multiple Formats**: Single-host presentations or host-guest interview styles
+- **Multiple Formats**: Single-host presentations or host-guest interview styles
-- **⚡ Fast Generation**: Create 30-60 second videos in minutes
+- **Fast Generation**: Create 30-60 second videos in 10-15 minutes
-- **💳 Credit-Based Pricing**: Pay only for what you generate (10-20 credits per video)
+- **Credit-Based Pricing**: Pay only for what you generate (10-20 credits per video)

 ## How It Works